gusferguson/Week-4-Assignment/CodeBook.md

 ##Prerequisites

-The dply library is required.
+The dply and doBy libraries are required.

 ```
 install.packages("dplyr")
-library(dplyr)
+install.packages("doBy")
 ```

 ##Solution